shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. Within the RDP session to i20-db-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.

 1. In Active Directory Administrative Center, create a new organizational unit named **Clusters** in the root of the adatum.com domain.

+1. For creating a new cluster, select the adatum.com domain , select new organizational unit.
+Name the organizational unit as mentioned above.

 1. In Active Directory Administrative Center, move the computer accounts of i20-db-0 and i20-db-1 from the Computers container to the Clusters organizational unit.